HdrHistogram/HdrHistogramJS/README.md

     {
       bitBucketSize: 64,                // may be 8, 16, 32 or 64
       autoResize: true,                 // default value is true
-      lowestDiscernibleValue: 1,        // default value as well
+      lowestDiscernibleValue: 1,        // default value is also 1
       highestTrackableValue: 2,         // can increase up to Number.MAX_SAFE_INTEGER
       numberOfSignificantValueDigits: 3 // Number between 1 and 5 inclusive
     }